jfiliceatcsumb/recon-after-macos-update/README.md

 4. If the recon is successful, it will update the tracking plist so that the process can repeat itself after any other macOS upgrades

 Notes:
+ - This script requires Jamf Pro management framework to be installed.
+ - Run it with the following optional positional parameters.
+ - If these parameters are not passed to the script, then they must be hardcoded in the VARIABLES in the script.
+	PlistPath
+		Full path to .plist file used to record the OS version/build values.

+	checkJSSConnection_retry
+		The number of times the Jamf Pro server connection should be tested; while waiting 5 seconds between tries.

  - By default logs are stored in `/var/log/jamf.log`
- - By default the macOS version tracking plist is `/Library/Preferences/edu.csumb.it.custom.plist`
+ - By default the macOS version tracking plist is `/Library/Preferences/edu.csumb.custom.plist`